akashsoni01/rust-key-paths/rust-keypaths/benches/BENCHMARK_REPORT.md

 - No significant difference between pre-created and on-the-fly creation
 - Creation overhead is negligible compared to access time

-## Why Write Operations Have Lower Overhead
+## Why Write Operations Perform Better (Especially at Depth)

-1. **Compiler Optimizations**: The compiler can optimize mutable reference chains more effectively than immutable ones
+1. **Compiler Optimizations**: The compiler can optimize mutable reference chains more effectively than immutable ones, especially for longer chains
-2. **Less Indirection**: Write operations may benefit from better register allocation
+2. **Better Register Allocation**: Write operations may benefit from better register allocation in the KeyPath chain
 3. **Cache Effects**: Mutable operations may have better cache locality
-4. **Branch Prediction**: Write operations may have more predictable branch patterns
+4. **Branch Prediction**: KeyPath chains may have more predictable branch patterns than manual nested matches
+5. **Code Generation**: At deeper levels, the KeyPath approach may generate more optimal assembly code
+6. **Reduced Redundancy**: KeyPath composition eliminates redundant checks that manual unwrapping may perform

 ## Recommendations